Stargazing in Central Iowa: Best Views, Observatories, Astronomy Club

 The Observatory is operated jointly by the City of Des Moines and Drake University.
 The building contains an eight and a half inch refracting telescope, which was built in 1894 and donated to Drake University by Francis Marion Drake.

 Drake Municipal Observatory is located on the grounds of Waveland Golf Course and is open to the public during Public Night, a series held during the spring, summer and fall on Friday nights.
-2019 is the 50th Anniversary of Man’s first steps on another world.
-In Celebration of Man’s first steps, the 2019 Lecture Series will present man’s exploration of our solar system and beyond.
-The spring Series “Exploration by Proxy” will present man’s first attempts at space exploration.
-Summer series “Sp’am In A Can” will outline our quest to land a man on the moon.
-The fall series “Beyond The Horizon. the First Step” will outline the possible futures of manned space travel to “where no one has gone before”.
 Lectures begin at 8:00 pm and skyviewing begins at dark, if the weather is clear.
 This series is FREE and open to the public.
+Children 15 and younger must be accompanied by an adult.

 Science Center of Iowa